Hillsboro, Oregon: Sports

-The city has two professional sports teams, the Portland Timbers 2 (T2) of MLS Next Pro who began play at Hillsboro Stadium in 2020 and the Hillsboro Hops of the Northwest League, a Minor League Baseball club affiliated with the Arizona Diamondbacks.
-The baseball team relocated from Yakima, Washington, in 2012 and began play as the Hops on June 14, 2013, with its inaugural home game at the new Ron Tonkin Field on June 17.
+The city has two professional sports teams, the Hillsboro Hops of the Northwest League, a Minor League Baseball club affiliated with the Arizona Diamondbacks, and the Portland Cascade of the Athletes Unlimited Softball League, who play at Hops former stadium, Hillsboro Ballpark.
+The baseball team relocated from Yakima, Washington, in 2012 and began play as the Hops on June 14, 2013, with its inaugural home game at the new Ron Tonkin Field on June 17, 2013.
+In 2026 the Hillsboro Hops moved into their new stadium, the Hillsboro Hops Ballpark, adjacent to the old one.
+The Portland Timbers 2 (T2) of MLS Next Pro played at Hillsboro Stadium from 2020 to 2022.